Cleveland Heights, Ohio – City Ordinances

 (ORC 4511.56)

-373.06 LIGHTS AND REFLECTOR ON BICYCLE; BRAKES.
+373.06 LIGHTS AND REFLECTOR ON BICYCLE OR MOBILITY DEVICE; BRAKES.

 (2) A red reflector on the rear that shall be visible from all distances from one hundred feet to six hundred feet to the rear when directly in front of lawful lower beams of head lamps on a motor vehicle.

-If the red lamp performs as a reflector in that it is visible as specified in subsection (a)(2) of this section, the red lamp may serve as the reflector and a separate reflector is not required.
+(3) A lamp emitting either flashing or steady red light visible from a distance of five hundred feet to the rear shall be used in addition to the red reflector; If the red lamp performs as a reflector in that it is visible as specified in subsection (a)(2) of this section, the red lamp may serve as the reflector and a separate reflector is not required.

 (b) Additional lamps and reflectors may be used in addition to those required under subsection (a) of this section, except that red lamps and red reflectors shall not be used on the front of the bicycle and white lamps and white reflectors shall not be used on the rear of the bicycle.

-(c) Every bicycle shall be equipped with an adequate brake when used on a street or highway.
-(ORC 4511.56)
+(c) Every bicycle or mobility device shall be equipped with an adequate brake when used on a street or highway.
+(ORC 4511.56; Ord.
+103-2021.
+Passed 8-2-21.)

-(c) Any person operating a bicycle shall:
+(d) Any person operating a bicycle or mobility shall:

 (1) Obey the instructions of official traffic control devices applicable to vehicles, unless otherwise directed by a police officer;